takaakiaoki/suzu/dummy_tin/doc/packaging.rst

 Packaging
 =========

-Create .zip, package
+Create .zip package
 ====================

 .. code-block:: console

   python setup.py sdist

-Archived packages are created as dist/suzu-(version).tar.gz or dist/suzu-(version).zip These packages can be installed using easy_install (a part of setuptools http://pypi.python.org/pypi/setuptools) or pip (http://pypi.python.org/pypi/pip)
+Archived packages are created as dist/suzu-(version).zip .
+These packages can be installed using easy_install (a part of setuptools http://pypi.python.org/pypi/setuptools) or pip (http://pypi.python.org/pypi/pip)

 with easy_install